 - 1. Minimum Age Requirement: See the "Minimum Age Requirements for Admission" for more detail/requirements for applicants who are below the age of 18; and - 2.
 Application Form: All applicants must submit a fully completed online application form.
 Incomplete applications will not be considered for admission until all necessary information has been received by the Admissions Office; and - 3.
 Application Fee: Applicants must pay a non-refundable application fee.
 See "Application Fee for Domestic Students" or "Application Fee for International Students" for specific information on the fee based upon your status as a domestic or international applicant; and - 4.
+English Proficiency: Students applying to the Intensive English as a Second Language program will take the university's Placement Test in order to determine level placement - 5.
 Identification: A copy of an official government-issued photo identification (for example, a passport).
-For domestic students, a copy must be obtained by the university upon time of semester check in. for international students, a legible copy of the passport must be received with the application. - 5.
+For domestic students, a copy must be obtained by the university upon time of semester check in. for international students, a legible copy of the passport must be received with the application. - 6.
 Financial Documents (FOR INTERNATIONAL STUDENTS ONLY): Please refer to the Explanation of Materials for International Applicants if you are an international applicant.
 Domestic Students do not need to provide any financial documents for their application.